pyOpenSci/python-package-guide/tutorials/intro.md

 - **License:** An open source license …. - link to choose a license…
 - **Infrastructure** that automates updates, publication workflows and runs test suites

 If you intend for others to use and contribute to your code, consider who will maintain it over time.
-You will want a **contributing / development** guide to help new potential contributors get started with contributing to your package.
-And a **code of conduct** to ensure community interactions remain healthy both for you and your contributors / maintainer team
+You will want a **contributing / development** guide to help new potential contributors get started with contributing to your package, as well as a **code of conduct** to ensure community interactions remain healthy both for you and your contributors / maintainer team

 :::{admonition} What pyOpenSci looks for in a package
 :class: tip